 Within iPassport it is possible to print almost all documents and records.
 Printing is restricted by permissions.
-The user would need to be able to access the area and record.
+There are permissions for each type of record to make it possible to only allow printing of certain types of records within a given OU.
+In addition to having the permission to print a given type of record, the user needs permissions to be able to access the area and the record in the first place.

 The reason for having locations within a guide on printing is because there are many print areas in iPassport.
 Here a user can select a location to print the document to, essentially saying this is where the document will be located.